helton/libranino/README.md

 # Libranino
 Arduino libraries that I came up with while playing with Arduino stuff.

-I hope it can be useful to somebody else too.
+The libraries are all **header-only**, which means that you just have to include them on your sketches and you'll be ready to go! (*piece of cake, isn't it?*)

 ## Installation
 Just clone the Libranino on your Arduino libraries folder: